-Titan Mobile has 600 playbacks, in 60 pages of 10.
+Titan Mobile has 600 playback faders, in 60 pages of 10.

-Also, you can store cues in touch buttons in the Playbacks window, provided you don't need a fader.
 The optional fader wing can be added to give additional playback faders.

 The cue functions on Titan Mobile are very powerful; the first part of this section explains the basics of how the console uses cues.